Messupp/Chess/README.md

 # Chess
  Building a Chess Game

-I will come back to doing this.
-But it is a very time-consuming project.
+So far all the pieces move as intended.

+I want to build this into a Flask App.